vviguie/hugo-website/content/courses/GETEC/_index.md

 If you are in France, it is worth trying to participate to a [Fresque du climat](https://fresqueduclimat.org/) event.
 It is also worth watching this [introductory lecture by Valérie Masson Delmotte](https://www.youtube.com/watch?v=oSPb5o7oZIU) to the convention citoyenne du climat [in French].

 {{< /spoiler >}}

+## Self-assessment quiz
+To know your knowledge level on climate change.

+It is recommended that you know what to answer to the following questions, to take the most of the course.
+{{< spoiler text="Click to unroll the questions" >}}
+-	Could you explain simply what is the greenhouse effect and what is climate change ?
+-	What are the main greenhouse gases, and how are they produced by human activities?
+-	Why do we say that red meat consumption is an important cause of greenhouse gases emissions?
+-	If we stopped all GHG emissions now, how long would it take for the climate to come back to normal?
+-	What is the link between climate change and ozone layer?
+-	What is the link between climate change and air pollution?
+-	What is the link between climate change and global biodiverse decrease?
+-	What will be the main impacts of climate change in a city like Paris?
+-	What will be the main impacts of climate change in a city like Madrid?
+-	What will be the main impacts of climate change in a city like New York?
+{{< /spoiler >}}

 {{< cta cta_text="Begin the course" cta_link="session1" >}}